 Line 6 POD Go External Hardware

-The POD Go at 5.2 Lbs is super light!
-It is a portable unit measuring 14″ wide, 9″ deep and 3.5″ high, making it easy to carry around.
+The POD Go is 5.2 Lbs and is super light!
+It is a portable unit measuring 14″ wide, 9″ deep, and 3.5″ high, making it easy to carry around.
 It is smaller than the POD HD500X.

-The expression pedal built in is smooth when used and the enclosure is a steel making this a durable unit.
+The expression pedal built-in is smooth when used and the enclosure is steel, making it a durable unit.
 There have been concerns with plastic units in the past, but the POD Go is built sturdy.
 And rest assured, the color LCD is bright and clear!

 Line 6 POD Go Channels and Controls

-The POD Go is quite easy to use and the controls intuitive.
-Like we mentioned, each button has a color ring that coincides with the effect colors that Line 6 has designated.
+The POD Go is quite easy to use, and the controls are intuitive.
+Each button has a color ring that coincides with the effect colors that Line 6 has designated.
 This makes it easy to know what is assigned to the button.

-The Rotary controls allow you to cycle through the different pages and blocks with the signal path.
+The Rotary controls allow you to cycle through the different pages and blocks.
 This makes it easy to set up your rig within the POD Go signal path.

-There are a ton of amp and stomp type effect models build into the POD Go!
-While the controls are easy to use and understand, it will take some time to get use to the options.
+There are a ton of amp and stomp-type effect models built into the POD Go!
+While the controls are easy to use and understand, it will take some time to get used to the options.

 Digital Cabinets And IRS

 The Line 6 POD Go comes with built-in speaker cabinet models that you can choose from.
 They have come from the Helix and are proven to sound great by players all over the world.

 We enjoyed the sounds from the built-in cabinets, but the really cool feature is that you can also load your own!